defold/doc/docs/en/manuals/file-access.md

 [Check the example showing how to use sys.save() and sys.load()](/examples/file/sys_save_load/).

 ### How to access files bundled with the application
-You can bundle files with your application in two ways:
+You can include files with your application using bundle resources and custom resources.

-1. **CUSTOM RESOURCES**
+#### Custom Resources
 :[Custom Resources](../shared/custom-resources.md)

 ```lua